-Activity Evidence that supports this approach Challenge number(s) addressed Engage in whole staff training on behavior support with the aim of maintaining a consistent, nurturing and therapeutic approach to behavior management and improving behaviour across the school, Both targeted interventions and universal approaches can have positive overall effects: 5 and 6 STEPs leaders to undertake 'STEPs' (therapeutic behavior Behaviour interventions EEF (educationendowmentfoundatio management) annual tutor refresher training n.org.uk)

-all new staff to undertake 6 hours full STEPs training and all existing staff 3 hours refresher training provide a 'STEPs Parents' Guide' workshop train staff to use the STEPs electronic toolkit (anxiety maps, roots and fruits, scripts, risk reduction plans) deepen links with external agencies to access behavior advice, including Larwood outreach services. target families requiring support and signpost to external agencies, when appropriate.
-Up-date behavior support resources, including ear defenders, boards for individual learning areas, weighted blankets, wobbly cushions and fiddle toys.
-Ensure pupils are not hungry and therefore distracted from learning by continuing to engage with the National Breakfast Programme to provide a bagel and fruit bar in each class every morning.
+Activity Evidence that supports this approach Challenge number(s) addressed Engage in whole staff training on behaviour support with the aim of maintaining a consistent, nurturing and therapeutic approach to behaviour management and improving behaviour across the school, including: STEPs leaders to undertake STEPs (Therapeutic Thinking) annual tutor refresher training, All new staff to undertake six hours full STEPs training and all existing staff three hours refresher training, Provide a STEPs workshop for parents / carers, Train staff to use the STEPs electronic toolkit (anxiety maps, roots and fruits, scripts, risk reduction plans), Deepen links with external agencies to access behaviour advice, including Larwood outreach services, Target families requiring support and signpost to external agencies, when appropriate.
+Up-date behaviour support resources, including ear defenders, boards for individual learning areas, weighted blankets, wobbly cushions and fiddle toys.
+Both targeted interventions and universal approaches can have positive overall effects: EEF Teaching and Learning Toolkit - Behaviour interventions 5 and 6 Ensure pupils are not hungry and therefore distracted from learning by continuing to engage with the National Breakfast Programme to provide a bagel and fruit snack in each class every morning.
 Class teachers to explicitly teach healthy eating making links to learning, brain power and development.
-Offering pupils in primary schools a free and nutritious meal before school can boost their reading, writing, and maths attainment by an average of two months' additional progress in Ks 1.
-EEF impact evaluation of the Magic Breakfast programme 5 Provide additional well-being support through whole-school activities; for example, yoga and mindfulness sessions as part of 'Health and Growth Week' and the PE scheme 'Get Set 4 PE'.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school 5 Provide targeted pastoral support through the employment an in- school family support worker (full-time), a pastoral support assistant (full-time) and an external family support worker (1x morning per week), providing bespoke 1:1 and small group social, emotional and mental health support; for example, Protective Behaviours, Bright Stars, and 1:1 counselling and bereavement support. and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Le Engage an external play therapist to work with targeted pupils across the school with social, emotional and mental health needs. arning.pdf(educationendowmen tfoundation.org.uk) Develop staff understanding of sensory engagement for mental well- being through the 'Sensory Diet' and apply to classroom practice.
-The 'Sensory Diet' is a programme of sensory support and activities performed during the day to ensure children with sensory processing difficulties are getting the input their bodies need.
-Create nurturing areas in school for learners to reflect and practise mindfulness relaxation techniques when necessary; for example, sensory room and quiet areas.
-Develop outdoor spaces to enable learners to take time out, have learning breaks and exercise in open spaces.
-Improve attendance for disadvantaged pupils by embedding principles of good practice set out in the DfE's Working together to improve school attendance - GOV.UK (www.gov.uk) , including: The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-5 and 6
+Offering pupils in primary schools a free and nutritious meal before school can boost their reading, writing, and mathematics attainment by an average of two months' additional progress in KS1.
+5

+Provide additional well-being support through whole-school activities; There is extensive evidence 5 Growth Week and the PE scheme Get Set 4 PE.
+Provide targeted pastoral support through the employment of an in- school family support worker (full-time), a pastoral support assistant (full-time) and an external family support worker (one morning per week) providing bespoke 1:1 and small group social emotional and associating childhood social and emotional skills with improved outcomes at school and in later life; for example, improved academic performance, attitudes, behaviour and relationships with peers.
+EEF Guidance Report - Improving social and emotional learning in primary schools 5 principles of good practice set out in the DfE's 'Working together to improve school attendance' (May 2022) including: The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+DfE's 'Working together to improve school attendance' (May 2022) 5 and 6